Education in China

 Parents must pay fees for students who attend senior middle schools, colleges and universities.

 June is testing time

 Each year in June there is a test for all students right across China to see which students can go to college or university.
 Those who pass well can go to the best colleges.

 Just like you, Chinese kids like to play.
 Chinese kids play soccer, badminton and jump rope.
 They play computer games and spend time with their families.

 One popular game uses a jian zi (say: jee-an-tzee).
 It's a badminton shuttlecock with brightly coloured feathers and a weighted base.
 Player use their feet to keep the jian zi in the air for as long as possible, kicking it back and forth to each other.

 In the large cities of China, most families live in small apartments.
 There are also modern single family homes in suburbs around the cities.
 Outside the cities the family home is often larger, but often, whole families, grandparents, their children and their grandchildren live together.

 Public buses, taxis, light rail and trains are the most common vehicles for transport around the cities of China.

 Buses and trains link the major cites and towns.

 The first was built in 1956.
-Now these major Chinese cities, Beijing, Shanghai, Tianjin, Guangzhou, Hong Kong, Taipei, Shenzhen and Nanjing all have city subways.
+Now the major Chinese cities - Beijing, Shanghai, Tianjin, Guangzhou, Hong Kong, Taipei, Shenzhen and Nanjing - all have city subways.
 Many more are planned.